What is retreat life like?

 There are two mottos for clothing during your retreat – “Be prepared” and “Be comfortable.”

-Weather up at Big Bear Retreat Center is seasonal and extremely variable, especially in the spring and fall, so we recommend that you come well prepared, with clothing selected for comfort rather than style.
-Outdoor temperatures may be warm enough for short-sleeves and cold enough for heavy coats, sometimes within the same day or week!
+Weather at BBRC is seasonal and extremely variable so we recommend that you come well prepared, with clothing selected for comfort rather than style.

 Winters are cold, and there can be rain, snow or ice.
 For those who like to walk outside, especially along our marked trails through the woods, we suggest you bring a pair of boots or hiking shoes.
 We also strongly recommend some form of removable cleats in case of icy conditions.